KTH-SML/svea/README.md

 click "Open connection", then click "Open" with the default settings.
 Next, click on the "Layout" dropdown menu and select "Import from file...".
 Finally, navigate to `svea/foxglove` and select `Floor2 Pure Pursuit.json`.
-After it finishes loading, you can click on the "Car Data" tab and you should see something that looks like this:
+After it finishes loading, you should see something that looks like this:

 ![purepursuit_foxglove](docs/media/foxglove_pure_pursuit.png)